Movement Matters Residency (2015-2017)

 August 2015-May 2017

-From 2015-2017, Maree ReMalia worked as the Andrew W. Mellon Interdisciplinary Choreographer through the Movement Matters Residency at Middlebury College.
-It was an institutional exploration that sought to foster artistic creation and curricular development at the pedagogical nexus of embodied learning and scholarly interests with a special emphasis on increasing global understanding.
-During her time as the artist-in-residence, she collaborated with students, faculty, staff, the local community, and her professional colleagues beyond the institution to 1) choreograph dance works and teach movement-based classes and workshops with a broad range of participants, 2) develop interdisciplinary projects, 3) host residencies with national and international artists, and 4) develop curricular lessons in programs across campus.
+From 2015-2017, ReMalia served as the Andrew W. Mellon Interdisciplinary Choreographer for the Movement Matters project at Middlebury College.
+The project explored how movement shapes our personal and political worlds, inviting an intellectual community to engage in embodied experiences.
+It involved bridging academic and local communities and connecting institutional dance with the professional sphere, focusing on process over product.
+During her time as the artist-in-residence, she collaborated with students, faculty, staff, the local community, and her professional colleagues beyond the institution to 1) choreograph dance works and teach movement-based classes and workshops with a broad range of participants in settings on campus and in the local community, 2) develop interdisciplinary projects, 3) host residencies with national and international artists, 4) collaboratively develop and facilitate curricular lessons in programs across campus, 5) continue her professional work beyond the institution in the U.S. and abroad.
 This residency was made possible by a major performing arts grant from The Andrew W. Mellon Foundation and Middlebury College Dance Program.
 Learn more about the residency and activities here.

 Middlebury Dance Program Chair Christal Brown